ic-labs/django-icekit/README.md

     $ cd <project_name>
     $ docker-compose build --pull

+Run a `django` container and all of its dependancies:

+    $ docker-compose run --rm --service-ports django

 Create a superuser account:

-    $ docker-compose run --rm django manage.py createsuperuser
+    # manage.py createsuperuser

-Run the project:
+Run the Django dev server:

-    $ docker-compose run --rm --service-ports django
+    # runserver.sh

 ## 3. That's it!

-Open your new site in a browser:
+Open the site in a browser:

     http://localhost:8000

+When you're done, exit the container and stop all of its dependencies:

+    # exit
+    $ docker-compose stop

 # Next steps